julienbrandoit/Spike2Pop---Bridging-Experimental-Neuroscience-and-Computational-Modeling/README.md

 ## About the Project

 This application was developed as part of my **Master's Thesis** during my Master of Science in Biomedical Engineering.
 It represents my first full software project, aimed at making computational tools more accessible to experimental neuroscientists.
-Once published, you will be able to access the full thesis here: **[link to be added once released]**.
+Once published, you will be able to access the full thesis here: **[A Deep Learning Method for Fast Generation of Degenerate High-Dimensional Conductance-Based Populations from Neuronal Spike Times](http://hdl.handle.net/2268.2/23306)**.

 As this is my first time building and releasing an application, **feedback is very welcome** — whether it's about usability, features, bugs, or suggestions for improvement.